 There’s no myth-busting this one—it’s quite true.
-You should always wait at least 24 hours to wash hair after coloring because the product needs time to set into hair.
-That is, immediately after coloring it is best to rinse and wash with our Color Protecting Shampoo and Conditioner included in the kit.
-But in the day or two after coloring–washing too soon can pull the recently applied color out of hair, so we recommend getting to know that shower cap a little better and waiting to wash—24 hours if you must, but try giving that hair color some bonus time and wait 48-72 hours for that first post-color shampoo.
+When your hair color has finished processing, immediately wash it out with the Color Protecting Shampoo and Conditioner included in your kit.
+However, after that inital washing, it is best to wait at least 24 hours to wash hair again because the product needs time to set into hair.
+Washing too soon, particularly with a clarifying shampoo, can pull the recently applied color out of hair, so we recommend waiting to wash—24 hours if you must, but try giving that hair color some bonus time and wait 48-72 hours for that first post-color shampoo.

 Your conditioner does not make your hair greasy, and your hair can benefit from the nourishing, protecting effects of conditioning treatments.
 Rather, greasy hair is caused naturally when too much sebum—a type of oil your body makes—is produced at the scalp.
 Instead of ditching the conditioner, be sure to only use it on the ends of hair, rather than up at the scalp.